modelica/ModelicaStandardLibrary/Modelica/readme.txt

-All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*").
+﻿All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*").